Back in Black

 When your cladding sub-contractor offers to drive in his van to Neu Ulm (near Munich in Southern Germany) to pick up 6 rolls of aluminium cladding, because he knows this is the only place to get the exact finish that meets your client’s requirements; you know you’ve got the right man for the job.

-The sourcing of products and materials was part of the success of this project; but working collaboratively with the client, and the contractor’s team was also key to achieving a beautiful end product.
+The sourcing of products and materials was part of the success of Back in Black, but working collaboratively with the client and the contractor’s team was also key to achieving a beautiful end product.
 Our client’s brief for this project was to provide a considered but unique addition to their existing home in Forest Hill, South-East London, which would enable them to accommodate their changing needs, instead of selling their property to buy a larger house.

-The design includes single storey rear and side extensions, and seeks to minimise any impact on the adjoining neighbours by creating a small courtyard that can be accessed on 3 sides.
+This design includes single storey rear and side extensions, and seeks to minimise any impact on the adjoining neighbours by creating a small courtyard that can be accessed on 3 sides.
 The courtyard arrangement is key to providing ‘relief’ to the confined floor plan, and allows daylight to flood into the existing and new internal spaces.
-Externally the black aluminium cladding provides a stark but complimentary contrast to the existing London stock brickwork, and provides a blank canvas for the protruding Oak window seat which appears to float and frames reciprocal views between the kitchen and garden.
+Externally the black aluminium cladding provides a stark but complimentary contrast to the existing London stock brickwork.
+It also provides a blank canvas for the protruding Oak window seat which appears to float and frames reciprocal views between the kitchen and garden.